Professional Development QDTA Pro-D Committee Chair: Amber Carriere

 Funding from other sources needs to be exhausted (school/district based).

-Teachers Teaching on Call Special Initiatives Fund
+Special Initiatives Fund for Teachers Teaching on Call

 Teacher Mentorship Program

 This program is a collaboration between the Quesnel District Teachers' Association and School District #28 It is co-funded and planning is directed by a steering committee composed of District staff, QDTA representatives and the QPVPA.
 Take a look at the brochure to learn more about it Teacher Mentorship Brochure

-If you have any questions please contact the QDTA office at 250.992.3737
+If you have any questions regarding this great program contact the QDTA office.

 Join a BCTF Professional Specialists Association today!

 There are 33 PSAs that span subject, grade, interest and learning specialist areas relevant to public education in BC.
 Although each PSA has its own focus and is incorporated under its own constitution, all PSA's share the same purpose: to foster and provide professional development through such actions as organizing conferences, institutes, and workshops, developing curriculum projects and position statements, communicating and liaising with other groups, and championing appropriate standards and working and learning conditions.
 This shared purpose has long meant that PSAs can achieve more for BC teachers and students by working together.
 Teachers can use their professional development funds to join!